Quickstart Guides: Arduino IDE 2

 You need to set up the hardware on a breadboard and use a few jumper wires to connect the ATtiny to the debug probe.
 Further, as is obvious from the Fritzing sketch, you need an external power supply.
 Note that the notch or dot on the ATtiny is oriented towards the left.

-Here is a table of all connections that you can use in order to check whether you have made all the connections.
+You can use this table to check whether you have made all the connections.

 ATtiny pin SNAP pin component